uphold/uphold-sdk-ios/README.md

     # To use Uphold's production environment.
     pod 'UpholdSdk/Production'

-    # To use Uphold's sandbox environment.
+    # To use Uphold's sandbox environment:
-    pod 'UpholdSdk/Sandbox'
+    # pod 'UpholdSdk/Sandbox'
     ```

 2. Run `pod install`.